emmalei-sc/site_memory-game/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!
+- [X] A bonus button that plays a song with the given notes

 ## Video Walkthrough (GIF)